RoBOPPics/BB/_pages/app-man-community.md

 It also contains links to the Privacy Policy, Terms and Conditions, Instruction and Operating Manuals and a link for reporting Issues.

 The Community Content Byline appears on all of your Patterns, Playlists, Stories, Bopps and Insights.
 It is a combination of the Player Name and Player Team.
-Be sure to enter the information into the fields to create the Byline that you want.
+Be sure to enter the information into the Player Name and Team fields to create the Byline that you want.

 ## Activity